juliogarciamelgarejo/learn-typescript/README.md

 <a id="Contributing"></a>
 ## :handshake: Contributing

+We appreciate all contributions, no matter how small.
+Thank you for helping us make this repository even better!

-:heart_eyes: Want to help improve this repository?
+Want to help improve this repository?
 Here's how:

 1. **Fork this repo:** Click the ```Fork``` button at the top right.
 2. **Clone your fork:**